john-azzaro/Study-Jest/README.md

     });
   });
 ```

-You can even have smaller individual test functions for each and every test if you wish.
+**You can add mutliple tests to your test suite.** This can be in the form of multiple individual test functions for each and every test or other tests grouped in seperate test suites.
 ```JavaScript
   describe('Divisible by 5', function() {
     it('Should NOT be possible to divide 4 by 5', function() {